Taskory/taskory-server/document/DATEBASE_STRUCTURE.md

    - description: Additional description or memo for the task.
    - status: Status of the task (Todo, InProgress, Done, etc.).
    - datetime_start: Start date and time of the task.
-   - parent_task: Identifier of the parent task for the task (NULL allowed).
 4. Checklist Table:
    - id: Unique identifier for the checklist item.
    - parent_user: Identifier of the user who created the checklist item.